 Initially, I recommended that she try out Google Sheets.

-After going through the post she said that it’s a good idea but she didn’t like the fact that her potential customers’ information will be stored within Google servers.
+After going through the post she said that it was a good idea but she didn’t like the fact that her potential customers’ information will be stored within Google servers.

 So it looks like she needs a simple CRUD web application to be created and hosted within her own office environment.

 If you’re wondering what CRUD means, it stands for Create, Read, Update and Delete – the four basic functions of persistent storage in computer programming.

 Basically, a CRUD web application allows a user to easily: